Koulechov recorded 24 points and 11 rebounds

-Rhoades spent the last five seasons on staff at VCU, which posted a 137-46 record during his tenure.
+Rhoades was named head coach on March 26, 2014.
+He spent the previous five seasons on staff at VCU, which posted a 137-46 record during his tenure.
 The Rams played in postseason tournaments each of his five years, the last four in the NCAA Tournament.
 That run was highlighted by a trip to the Final Four in 2011.

 Rhoades joined Shaka Smart's staff as an assistant coach in Smart's first season (2009-10), a year which saw the Rams win 27 games and the CBI Tournament championship.
 The following season, VCU tied the program record with 28 wins and made national during a thrilling run as an 11th seed that saw the Rams defeat USC, Georgetown, Purdue, Florida State and Kansas to earn a spot in the Final Four, held at Reliant Stadium in Houston.

 Rhoades was promoted to associate head coach following the season, and helped VCU set a new program record with 29 wins en route to the second of four-straight NCAA Tournament appearances.
 The team knocked off fifth-seeded Wichita State to advance to the Round of 32 against Indiana.
 Following the season Rhoades was named one of the top 10 assistant coaches under the age of 40 by ESPN.com.